#13 West-side Public Square: Albro Block-1872, High Block-c-1909

 Anderson Drug Store, Elizabeth Anderson, Prop.
 (1956-1968)

-1. John Anderson died in 1956 and his wife, Elizabeth took over management until 1968.
+1. John M. Anderson died in 1956 and his wife, Elizabeth took over management until 1968.

-1. David Rogers long time Pharmacist at the Anderson Drug purchased the business from the Elizabeth Anderson estate in 1968.
+1. David Rodgers long time Pharmacist at the Anderson Drug purchased the drug store business from the Elizabeth Anderson estate in 1968.

 The store was occupied as the Albro, Wall, Webber and Anderson Drug Stores for a consecutive 103 years.